unytco/circulo-tx5/README.md

 3. Restart: When a few reload tries don't work, please quit and restart
 </p>
 <p>
 We are using software called Sentry to help track errors so we can better understand their frequency and context.
-But you reporting issues is too.
+But you reporting issues is most helpful, too.
 </p>
 </div>